“You don't need any brains to listen to music.” - Luciano Pavarotti

 Sometimes you’ll feel like you’re stagnating but you can’t give up.
 Your brain needs time to assimilate new concepts and there are different stages of the learning process that you need to respect.
 You need to keep your objectives in mind and remain disciplined in order to get the right results!

 Sometimes you just need someone else, like a private guitar tutor, to remind you of the progress you’re making.
+So why not look up guitar lessons and get started right away?

 Like all musical instruments, it’s important that you enjoy yourself when playing the guitar.
 If you don’t get any enjoyment out of playing the guitar, I don’t see any reason to continue doing it.